ega-forever/mokka/README.md

 # Custom RSM

-Mokka is log-less consensus algorithm and doesn't provide any RSM (i.e. replicated log).
+Mokka is a log-less consensus algorithm and doesn't provide any RSM (i.e. replicated log).
 You have to implement your own.
 However, there is a good example of RSM implementation, which is [similar to RAFT](examples/node/cluster/README.md).

 # Custom transport layer